-Clean Cars Nevada - ZEV Early Action Credits
+Clean Cars Nevada

-Vehicle Manufacturer Registration Form
+Vehicle Manufacturer Contact Form

-Use this form to identify the appropriate official who will act as the primary point of contact for all Early Action Credit reporting regarding the Zero Emission Vehicle (ZEV) Credit Program in Nevada.
-You may also use this form to designate up to four more secondary contacts as well.
+Use this form to identify the primary point of contact for the Zero Emission Vehicle (ZEV) Credit reporting in Nevada.
+You may use this form to designate up to four secondary contacts as well.

-The appropriate official will submit sales reports to the Nevada Division of Environmental Protection (NDEP), for any Model Year 2022-2024 range extended battery electric vehicles, neighborhood electric vehicles, transitional zero emission vehicles, or zero emission vehicles that were produced and delivered for sale to the State of Nevada beginning January 1, 2022.
-The sales reports must be prepared in the same format that is submitted to California’s Air Resource Board (CARB).
+The primary contact will submit ZEV sales reports to the Nevada Division of Environmental Protection (NDEP), for any vehicle Model Year 2022-2025 range extended battery electric vehicles, neighborhood electric vehicles, transitional zero emission vehicles, or zero emission vehicles that were produced and delivered for sale to the State of Nevada beginning January 1, 2022.

-Early Action Credits that are earned through these sales reports will be deposited to your account within California’s ZEV Credit Reporting and Data Tracking System beginning Model Year 2025.
+Credits that are earned through these sales reports will be deposited to your account within California’s ZEV Credit Reporting and Data Tracking System beginning Model Year 2025.

-The appropriate official(s) will also be the first to hear of any news regarding the ZEV Credit Program through an email listserv they will be automatically placed in upon submitting this form.
+The points of contact will be the first to hear of any news regarding the ZEV Credit Program through an email listserv they will be automatically placed in upon submitting this form.

-When and Which Early Action Credit Reports are due:

-A report showing Model Year 2022 vehicles that were produced and delivered to Nevada for sale from January 1, 2022, to December 31, 2022, is due September 1, 2023.

-A report showing Model Year 2023 vehicles that were produced and delivered to Nevada for sale from January 1, 2022, to December 31, 2023, is due September 1, 2024.

-A report showing Model Year 2024 vehicles that were produced and delivered to Nevada for sale from January 1, 2023, to December 31, 2024, is due September 1, 2025.

-Reports, including this form, should be emailed to
+Reports, including this form, should be emailed to CleanCarsNevada@ndep.nv.gov

-Please list the contact information for an appropriate official that will be the primary point of contact:
+Please list the contact information for the primary point of contact: